Nunez, Rockies avoid sweep, beat D-Backs for rare road win

 The Rockies trailed 3-2 in the sixth when Cron was a hit by a pitch and moved to second on a groundout.
 With two outs, Arizona manager Torey Lovullo ordered an intentional walk to Nunez, who had doubled and singled in his first two at-bats.

-Colorado manager Bud Black pulled Gonzalez for pinch-hitter Charlie Blackmon, who hit a tying single.
+Black pulled Gonzalez for pinch-hitter Charlie Blackmon, who hit a tying single.
 Nunez eventually scored on a wild pitch by Weems.

+“I made a decision that ended up costing us,” Lovullo said.
+“I saw Blackmon sitting on the bench, saw the relief pitcher barely warming up.
+I thought we were going to get the pitcher (Gonzalez) to hit.
+To me at that time it was a no-brainer, but they made the right decision and got it right.
+I didn’t predict that one was going to happen.
+That’s on me.”

 Arizona starter Jake Faria gave up two earned runs and five hits in five innings.